The Positive Impact of Reading on Children’s Development

 - Choose books that you will both enjoy, rather than what you feel they could necessarily most benefit from

 - Talk about the books that you read with your child

-- Read as you go about your day- adverts, signs and street names are useful examples
+- Read as you go about your day- adverts, signs and street names are practical examples

 - Purchase books and give them as gifts.